valor-software/valor-style-guides/css/css-style-guide.md

 }
 ```

-21. X:empty
+## X:empty

-The :empty pseudo-class represents an element that has no children at all.
-In terms of the document tree, only element nodes and content nodes whose data has a non-zero length must be considered as affecting emptiness; comments, processing instructions, and other nodes must not affect whether an element is considered empty or not.
+The :empty selector matches every element that has no children (including text nodes).

 ```css
 div:empty {